projectcalico/calico/docs/source/opens-upgrade.rst

 Upgrade Procedure
 -----------------

-Upgrade is performed in the following stages.
+Upgrade is performed in the following stages, which must be performed in the order shown.

 1: Upgrade etcd
 ~~~~~~~~~~~~~~~